ppearson/psrec/README.md

 * CPU usage (either as normalised or absolute values)
 * Memory usage (RSS)
 * Process thread count
+* Open File Descriptor count (Linux-only currently)

 It's essentially a compiled (using Rust) application very similar in use-case to psrecord which exists for Python.

-Currently visualisation of the resulting recorded data needs to be done externally via a provided Python script which uses `matplotlib``, and the main psrec executable can save the results to a .csv file.
+Currently visualisation of the resulting recorded data needs to be done externally via a provided Python script which uses `matplotlib`, and the main psrec executable can save the results to a .csv file.

 Usage
 =====